The Human Kind

 This article is cross-posted in both Reverse Shot's 2012 Steven Spielberg symposium and its 2010 Best Films of the Decade issue.
 A.I. came in at #6.
 (The twenty best films of the decade were determined by polling all the major and continuing contributors to Reverse Shot in the publication's history.)

 Their adventure continues.
 David, weaned on Pinocchio, demands they seek out the Blue Fairy.
 His quest: to become a real boy and win back his place in Monica’s heart.
-This bildungsroman takes the pair to the garish Rouge City, a mixed-race blend of CG and sets, the seamless apotheosis of available filmmaking technologies of the turn of the 21st century.
-A.I., for all the forward thinking in its creation and philosophy reveals itself here as something of an artifact.
+This bildungsroman takes the pair to the garish Rouge City, a blend of CG and sets, the seamless apotheosis of available filmmaking technologies at the turn of the 21st century.
+A.I., for all the forward thinking in its creation and philosophy, reveals itself here as something of an artifact.
 As David and Joe beat a hurried escape from Rouge City, David climbs into a helicopter and attempts to make the thing work.
 The contraption lifts awkwardly off the ground, begins spinning around and bobbing off its vertical axis like a top.
 Spielberg’s camera rotates in the opposite direction, catching David frantically banging the controls through the cockpit window.
 His next shot pulls back to see the craft itself in real physical space, David inside, stuntmen jumping out of its way.
 It’s a small moment in a film full of big statements, one that certainly wasn’t meant to open up grander meanings, but after a decade of advances in the realism of images that can be created from massed series of 1s and 0s in a machine, seeing a big, bulky prop shaking around a physical set whose very reality to us is determined by digital establishing shots feels akin to watching that train captured by the Lumière brothers roll into the station; from a small narrative beat, Spielberg provides a transformational moment in filmmaking.
-Eight years later, when even the most mundane of images are retouched into weightlessness (though the decade’s FX avatar, Michael Bay, has done an admittedly impressive job of reinvesting CG with a sense of weight in Transformers 2, hopefully this portends better), this real, constructed chopper bobbing in space feels a wondrous throwback to the kind of cinema that Spielberg practically invented.
+Eight years later, when even the most mundane of images are retouched into weightlessness, this real, constructed chopper bobbing in space feels a wondrous throwback to the kind of cinema that Spielberg practically invented.